adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Instead of getting rid of the shit, we blame the page refresh.
 There's only one way to avoid the page refresh and that's AJAX.

 However, AJAX still needs to render new (parts of) screens.
 More crucially it still has to make a request to the server.
-That's not all&mdash;there are penalties in using AJAX.
+That's not all&mdash;there are penalties for using AJAX.

-First, making requests, handling different responses, traversing the Document and injecting HTML requires *more* code to be sent initially.
+First, making requests, handling different responses, traversing the document tree and injecting HTML requires *more* code to be sent initially.
 This also needs to be evaluated and executed on the client.

-Second, AJAX engineers away things the browser does for free, such as progressive rendering (more on this later).
-To avoid this problem we must resort to hacks that need even more code.
-Plus nobody uses the hack anyway.
+Second, AJAX engineers away progressive rendering&mdash;which by the way, the browser does for free.
+To reinstate this functionality we resort to hacks that need even more code.
+(Plus nobody uses the hack anyway.)

+That's not the only thing AJAX engineers away.
+Browsers, by default, provide a loading indicator.
+This thing tells show users progress of the page they are loading.

-And, we need to design and build a custom loading indicator.
-Not only is this yet more work and more code but they are a poor replacement for the ones provided by browsers.
+With AJAX, we need to design and build our own custom one, using HTML, CSS and Javascript.
+Not only is this more work and more code, but they are an inferior replacement for those provided by browsers.

-A browser's indicator displays progress.
+This is because a browser's indicator displays progress.
 That is, a user can tell how long until the request finishes.
-Custom spinners don't display progress, so users get frustrated and click again causing further delays.
+Custom loading indicators or *spinners* don't display progress, so users get frustrated and click again which cause further delays.

-Custom indicators are unfamiliar as they look different per site and are positioned differently.
-Browser indicators appear in the same place no matter the website.
-Familiarity and accuracy are two qualities often found in well-designed interfaces.
+And custom indicators are unfamiliar as their look and placement differs from site to site.
+Conversely, the browser's indicator appears in the same place and behaves the same for every website the user visits.
+This creates a familiar and informative experience, that we should be loathed to forgo.

 This doesn't mean AJAX is *bad*.
-AJAX is useful depending on the situation as it avoids requesting the same assets over and over.
+AJAX is useful depending on the situation as it avoids requesting the same assets over and over and may well render faster if updating a small segment of the page.
 But it's not a solution to slow-loading pages.
 At best it patches over the problems that lie beneath.

-The real problem is that we have designed something that can never be fast.
-Therefore, the question is how do we make sure our websites are fast?
+The real problem is that we've designed something that can never be fast.
+Therefore, the question is *how do we make sure we design fast websites?*

 ## 1. Simplify the interface

-The best way to make pages fast, is to have less on them.
+The best way to make pages fast, is to have less stuff in them.
 You'd be forgiven for wanting to punch me in the face as this is obvious.
-Yet, [web pages keep getting fatter and fatter](https://www.keycdn.com/support/the-growth-of-web-page-size/).
+And yet [web pages keep getting fatter and fatter](https://www.keycdn.com/support/the-growth-of-web-page-size/).

-Do we need background videos, modal windows and social media buttons plastered everywhere?
+Do we need background videos, modal dialogs and social media buttons plastered everywhere?
 The answer from the people is a resounding *no*.
-The fastest feature is the one we never even built.
+The fastest feature is one we never build.

 What about the way we design components?
 Hamburger menus, tabs, carousels, accordions, image galleries and expanding panels.
 All these things have one thing in common.
 They hide stuff.

 Designers are obsessed with patterns that save space and look clean.
 A clean interface is good but not at the cost of clarity.
-If pages only contain the essential, then there is nothing, or at least much less that needs to be hidden.
+If pages only contain the essential, then there is nothing to hide.
+Or at least there's less.

-And effort aside, making fully responsive and inclusive components is even *more* code that users rarely appreciate.
-Afterall, it slows the page down and requires the user to exert energy to reveal the hidden content.
+Effort aside, making fully responsive and inclusive components takes *more* code.
+More code that users rarely appreciate.
+After all, it slows the page down and requires the user to exert energy to reveal the hidden content.

 Heydon Pickering coined the seemingly satirical term *Unprogressive Non-enhancement*.
 This is how he explains it: